Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - **Maximum (non-outlier):** F

 ---
+---
+### Use the following for the next two questions.
+The time it takes to heat a microwaveable burrito to an internal
+temperature of 160℉ is normally distributed with a mean of 65 seconds and a standard deviation of 5 seconds.
 ### **38. What is the probability it will take less than 60 seconds to heat a burrito to 160°F?**
 - **Question:** The time it takes to heat a microwaveable burrito to an internal temperature of 160°F is normally distributed with a mean of 65 seconds and a standard deviation of 5 seconds.
 What is the probability it will take less than 60 seconds to heat a burrito to 160°F?
 - **Answer:**